 If you get Disability Living Allowance (DLA), PIP is replacing this.
 You don’t need to do anything if you are currently receiving DLA, unless your circumstances change.
 The Department for Work and Pensions (DWP) will invite you to apply for PIP.
 When they invite you, you must apply within 28 days or your DLA payments will stop.

 Filling in the PIP application form can be a daunting task.
 Our booklet, Claiming Personal Independence Payment, takes you through the form question by question.
-It contains useful tips and suggestions to give you the best chance of making a successful claim, You can download the guide from our website, or request a copy from our Helpline.
+It contains useful tips and suggestions to give you the best chance of making a successful claim, You can view or download the guide from our website, or request a copy from our Helpline.
 For more information, search ‘PIP’ on the websites for Citizens Advice (see Introduction) or the Money Advice Service: moneyadviceservice.org.uk

 If you live in Northern Ireland, see the NI Direct website for further information about claiming PIP: nidirect.gov.uk/articles/personal-independence-payment

 If you’ve reached State Pension age and you do not receive DLA or PIP, you can apply for Attendance Allowance instead.
 This benefit helps with extra costs if your condition is severe enough that you need someone to look after you.
 But you don’t have to have someone caring for you in order to claim.

 For more information about Attendance Allowance, see: gov.uk/attendance-allowance